 The event will be held in English and it will take place at H11:00, Central European Time (CET).

-To follow the live stream, please click here – link to be defined.
+To follow the live stream, please click here.

 Direct democracy and the European Unification process